Ghadah-Almaawy/electricity_consumption_analysis/README.md

 > Note: the London Smart Meters dataset is not redistributed here due to its size.
 Download it from [Kaggle — Smart Meters in London](https://www.kaggle.com/datasets/jeanmidev/smart-meters-in-london) and place it in the project root before running the notebook.

-## Team & Contribution

-This was a group project completed as part of the DS331 Big Data Analytics course.
-My role focused on **[fill in your specific contribution, e.g. "feature engineering & model evaluation" or "EDA & Spark pipeline setup"]**.

 ##  License